m4r1k/k8s_5g_lab/README.md

   --patch '{ "spec": { "enableOperatorWebhook": false } }'
 ```

-The `admission controller webhook` is 9 out of ten disabled in real life.
+The `admission controller webhook` is 9 out of ten disabled in real life scenarios.
 When you buy hardware from Dell or HPE, the PCI Vendor and Device ID will be most probably customized by the OEM.
-You'll ask why in my case all devices have standard IDs: all NICs are bought directly from Intel and ~~Mellanox~~Nvidia and not by Dell.
-If you don't, unless your NIC is fully certified, you'll get the following error
+You'll ask why in my case all devices have standard IDs: all NICs are bought directly from Intel and ~~Mellanox~~ Nvidia and not by Dell.
+If you don't disable it, unless your NIC is fully certified, you'll get the following error
 ```console
 Error from server (no supported NIC is selected by the nicSelector in CR worker-cnf-intel-x520-east): error when creating "x520.yaml": admission webhook "operator-webhook.sriovnetwork.openshift.io" denied the request: no supported NIC is selected by the nicSelector in CR worker-cnf-intel-x520-east
 Error from server (no supported NIC is selected by the nicSelector in CR worker-cnf-intel-x520-west): error when creating "x520.yaml": admission webhook "operator-webhook.sriovnetwork.openshift.io" denied the request: no supported NIC is selected by the nicSelector in CR worker-cnf-intel-x520-west